Threat Hunting with Pyshark: Using Open Source Python Libraries to Automate Threat Hunting

 pip3 install pyshark

-Sniffing Live Traffic with PyShark
+Sniffing Live Traffic: Your First PyShark Script

 import pyshark

-# Start a live capture on the 'eth0' interface
+# Start a live capture on the 'eth0' interface.

 capture = pyshark.LiveCapture(interface='eth0')

-for packet in capture.sniff_continuously(packet_count=5):
+for packet in capture.sniff_continuously(packet_count=10):

 print(f"Just captured a packet: {packet}")